Babai River: Geography

-On the Outer Terai the Babai is finally free to gradually bend left toward the main inclination of the Indo-Gangetic Plain.
+On the Outer Terai the Babai bends left toward the main inclination of the Indo-Gangetic Plain.
 The river flows south some 40 km and enters India's Uttar Pradesh state.
 The Babai continues about 50 km (straight line) south from the border before joining the much larger Ghaghara from the left at about 35 km west-northwest of Bahraich.
 This confluence is about 10 km upstream of the Sharda (Mahakali) confluence from the right.

 In Nepal the catchment of the Babai is bordered by that of the Rapti on the north, east and south; and by the main Ghaghra catchment on the west until their confluence.
 In India the Rapti takes a more easterly course, joining the Ghagra some 285 km southeast of the Babai's confluence.

+Conservation efforts

+The Babai River forms part of Bardiya National Park, a protected area within Nepal’s Terai Arc Landscape that provides habitat for several endangered species.
+The river supports a population of the critically endangered gharial (Gavialis gangeticus); a survey in Spring 2017 recorded approximately 33 individuals along a 102 km stretch of the river.

+The Babai valley has also been the target of conservation efforts for tigers, according to Krishna Acharya, Director General of Nepal’s Department of National Parks and Wildlife Conservation, Nepal “is one of the countries in the world where the prospect of doubling the tiger population is quite good, if tigers are given enough space, prey and proper protection.”

+Also being translocated into the Babai valley is the greater one-horned rhinoceros (Rhinoceros unicornis) after poachers nearly wiped out the entire population by 2006.
+The World Wildlife Foundation has partnered with the Nepalese government to move animals into areas with critically low populations of rhinoceros including the Babai valley in the Bardiya National Park.

+In media

-In Season 9, Episode 55 of the television series River Monsters, Jeremy Wade visits Bardia National Park to fish the Babai.
-He hoped to catch a large Goonch catfish but was unsuccessful.
+In Season 9, Episode 55 of the television series River Monsters, Jeremy Wade visits Bardiya National Park to fish goonch catfish in the Babai but was unsuccessful.
+Other animals featured in the episode were the golden mahseer, the gharial, and the giant snakehead.